superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 The posts aren't very close to the query, but they are a lot closer to the query compared to when we weren't reranking the retrieved posts.

-Now let's take another look to our use case when we use the post from the `2.
-Data` section example as our query ↓
+Now let's look at our use case when we use an entire post as a query (the example from the `2.
+Data` section) ↓

 :::::tabs
 ::::tab{title="Result 1"}